jgpws/jgd-spring-awakening/README.md

 If you prefer using a GUI for these purposes, as it is easier, do so.
 To install to usr/share/themes, run your file manager as sudo from the command line (for example: **gksudo pcmanfm**).

+## How to install Murrine for GTK+2:

+### Theme Engines installation for Ubuntu:**

+In the **Ubuntu Software Center**, search for **Murrine**.
+Then you can select **Cairo-based gtk+-2.0 theme engine**, which has the package name gtk-engines-murrine.

+### Theme Engines installation for Arch Linux:

+**sudo pacman -S gtk-engines**

-*Note: This theme has been tested so far only in a Gnome version 3.10 environment on Ubuntu LTS 14.04.
+*Note: The GTK+3 theme has been tested so far only in a Gnome version 3.10 environment on Ubuntu LTS 14.04.
 Because of the nature of GTK theming, it is not guaranteed to render correctly in other versions.

 To switch themes, you can use your desktop environment's theme switcher.